 Here are some tips to save some money this Halloween:

 - Coupon!
 Coupon!
 Coupon!-Use a coupon for your Halloween costumes.
-Use a coupon for your sweets.
+Use a coupon for your candy.

 - Check out the discount shop.
-Name brand sweets for $1 a bag.
+Name brand candy for $1 a bag.
 Can't go wrong with that!

 - Trick or Treat locally.
 Don't drive all over town.
 Go to a few houses nearby and enjoy the exercise.